alanjfs/ragdoll-web/download.md

 - 4 GB of RAM
 - Maya 2018-2021

-> What are the licensing options?
+> What are my licensing options?

 - **Trial Licence** - Enjoy the full power of the Ragdoll for 60 days, no strings attached
 - **Node-locked Licence** - Any number of users, one machine per licence